 Pack Some Wipes –Soap and water may not always be available, and wipes are an excellent alternative – especially for travel.
 Regular hand sanitizers may be just as effective in neutralizing germs, but wipes are more convenient in terms of packing and getting through airport security.
 If you’re unfamiliar with the TSA 3-1-1 rule, that’s a 3.4-ounce bottle or less of liquids, aerosols, gels, creams, and pastes, one quart-sized clear, plastic, zip-top bag, one bag per passenger.
 That rule doesn’t apply to wipes but does apply to liquid hand sanitizers, so save yourself some space for toothpaste and shampoo, and load up on wipes instead.

-Stay Up to Date on Physicals and Vaccinations – Vaccinations are required for entry in some countries, and you may be required to show an International Certificate of Vaccination.
+Stay Up to Date on Vaccinations – Vaccinations are required for entry in some countries, and you may be required to show an International Certificate of Vaccination.
 The CDC provides a simple guide to health risks, broken down by country, along with the recommended vaccines.

 Drink Water – The CDC notes that while tap water can be risky, depending on your destination, you can disinfect it by boiling, filtering, or chemical treatment.
 Bottled water is usually the better choice, but beware that some vendors may be peddling tap water that’s “factory-sealed” with glue.
 In such cases, it may be preferable to choose sparkling water, as the carbonated bubbles are proof of a factory seal.
 And If you’re not aware of the benefits of drinking water, be sure to read our post.